Myron Mitchell

-Myron Mitchell (born June 17, 1998) was an American professional football wide receiver for the Winnipeg Blue Bombers, now with the Hamilton Tiger Cats of the Canadian Football League (CFL).
+Myron Mitchell (born June 17, 1998) is an American professional football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football at UAB and was signed by the Minnesota Vikings as an undrafted free agent in 2021.

 Early life

 Mitchell was born on June 17, 1998, in Jasper, Alabama.
 He attended Walker High School there, compiling 67 catches for 1,090 yards and 11 touchdowns as a senior.

 College career

 After graduating from high school, Mitchell accepted a scholarship offer from Butler Community College.
 He played with Butler from 2016 to 2017, his freshman and sophomore seasons, appearing in 19 games.
 He totaled 17 catches for 287 yards and one touchdown during his freshman season, and 25 receptions for 233 yards and one touchdown as a sophomore.

 Mitchell transferred to University of Alabama at Birmingham in 2018, spending his junior year as a redshirt.
 As a redshirt-junior in 2019, he appeared in all 14 games and compiled 34 catches for 554 yards and four touchdowns.
 He also scored a kick return touchdown in the season opener against Alabama State.
 At the end of the season, he was named honorable mention all-conference at both the wide receiver and kick returner positions.
 Mitchell made 29 catches for 436 yards and three touchdowns as a senior and was named honorable mention all-conference for the second year.